Speech-Interaction-Technology-Aalto-U/itsp/_build/html/_sources/Computational_models_of_human_language_processing.md

 understanding speech pathologies, articulatory learning in childhood or adulthood, or special types of sound production such as singing.
-    For classical and more recent examples of articulatory models of speech production, see, e.g., Maeda (1988), Birkholz (2005; in German), or Birkholz and Martin (2015).
-For models of infant learning of speech production, see, e.g., Tourville and Guenther (2011), Howard and Messum (2014), or Rasilo and Räsänen (2017).
+    For classical and more recent examples of articulatory models of speech production, see, e.g., {cite:t}`maeda1988improved,birkholz3d,birkholz2015contribution`.
+For models of infant learning of speech production, see, e.g.,{cite:t}`tourville2011diva,howard2014learning,rasilo2017online`.

 ***Multi-agent models of language learning, evolution and communication:*** Languages are essentially cultural conventions based